 - At the age of 3 months, they become independent and do not need help in foraging.

-- Meerkat are diurnal; spend night in burrows and emerge once the sun is up.
+- Meerkats are diurnal; spend the night in burrows and emerge once the sun is up.
 They spend some time sunbathing and grooming and then spend much of their daytime foraging.

 - Meerkats communicate through various types of sounds.
 A shrill call is an alarming call that signals all the pack members to take shelter in case of danger.

-- The father fulfils the duty to guard and protect his pups.
-While mother spends much time foraging to produce enough milk for her pups.
-Mother remains close to her offspring and gives out repetitive calls and shrills to make sure that the pups follow her.
+- The father fulfills the duty to guard and protect his pups.
+While the mother spends much time foraging to produce enough milk for her pups.
+The mother remains close to her offspring and gives out repetitive calls and shrills to make sure that the pups follow her.
 Pups learn many behaviors through mimicking and observing the adults, however, adults also give them active instructions.
 For example, adults teach the pups how to handle poisonous prey like scorpions.
-They teach them how to remove stinger from a scorpion and how to eat it.
+They teach them how to remove the stinger from a scorpion and how to eat it.

-- Female meerkats have the ability to discriminate among the odour of their relatives or kins and others.
+- Female meerkats can discriminate among the odor of their relatives or kins and others.
 The ability of kin recognition facilitates cooperation among relatives and is also useful to avoid inbreeding.
 As inbreeding among relatives leads to negative fitness consequences, such as hind legs length, juvenile survival, and growth until independence.